Holi: Manipur

 Manipuris celebrate Holi for 6 days.
 Here, this holiday merges with the festival of Yaosang.
 Traditionally, the festival commences with the burning of a thatched hut of hay and twigs.
 Young children go from house to house to collect money, locally known as nakadeng (or nakatheng), as gifts on the first two days.
 The youths at night perform a group folk dance called Thabal chongba on the full moon night of Lamta (Phalgun), traditionally accompanied by folk songs and rhythmic beats of the indigenous drum, but nowadays by modern bands and fluorescent lamps.
 In Krishna temples, devotees sing devotional songs, perform dances and celebrate with aber (gulal) wearing traditional white and yellow turbans.
 On the last day of the festival, large processions are taken out to the main Krishna temple near Imphal where several cultural activities are held.
 In recent decades, Yaosang, a type of Indian sport, has become common in many places of the valley, where people of all ages come out to participate in a number of sports that are somewhat altered for the holiday.

 Odisha

-The people of Odisha celebrate Dola or Pushpadola on the day of Holi where the icons of Jagannath replace the icons of Krishna and Radha.
+The people of Odisha celebrate Dola or Pushpadola (Dola Jatra purnima) on the day of Holi where the icons of Jagannath replace the icons of Krishna and Radha.
 Dola Melana, processions of the deities are celebrated in villages and bhoga is offered to the deities.
 "Dola yatra" was prevalent even before 1560 much before Holi was started where the idols of Jagannath, Balabhadra and Subhadra used to be taken to the "Dolamandapa" (podium in Jagannath temple).
 People used to offer natural colours known as "abira" to the deities and apply on each other's feats.